 During laparoscopic gastric bypass surgery, a surgeon creates a small pouch from the top section of your stomach, then attaches it your small intestine.
-In effect, you’re restricted in the amount of food you can eat and you’ll absorb fewer calories, allowing you to lose weight.
+In effect, it helps to restrict you in the amount of food you can eat and you’ll absorb fewer calories, enabling you to lose weight.

 As one of the first bariatric surgeries introduced in the country, surgeons have perfected this procedure for decades to create better outcomes for their patients.
 Today, gastric bypass surgery is among the most popular bariatric procedures in the United States.

-By bypassing the majority of the stomach, it will hold less food and limits the amount of nutrients the body absorbs.
+By bypassing the majority of the stomach, it will hold less food and limits the amount of calories absorbed.
 Consequently, patients are full faster, eat less, take in fewer calories and can lose weight.
 Most patients experience an 80 to 85 percent reduction of excess body weight over one to two years after the procedure.
 Medical conditions such as diabetes, hypertension, hyperlipidemia and sleep apnea can also improve dramatically, if not cured completely.
 Because the procedure is minimally invasive, patients can also expect:

 - A shorter hospital stay